 Click here for some sample CMSA disciplines and training tools.

 For more difficult problems, it’s really helpful to learn how to use the art of memory to memorize numbers.

 Can you quickly tell me what day of the week was October 23, 1743?
 Last year national mental math champion can calculate the correct answer to dozens of dates in just one minute!
 How?
 Here’s one not overly complicated way.
 And if you have a system for memorizing numbers, here’s a much quicker way (article is in French, but we’ll post an English translation very soon).
 Just to be clear, you don’t need to learn calendar calculation (although it would be cool if you did) to take part in a CMSA mental math competition.
 It’s a completely optional challenge that we present at the very end of our event and that no has zero effect on the overall ranking.

 About learning how to learn

-By the way you can often speed up Youtube videos by 25 or 50% without negatively affecting comprehension.
-You can also convert them to mp3 files and listen while doing something else: https://www.dvdvideosoft.com/fr/products/dvd/Free-YouTube-to-MP3-Converter.htm
+By the way you can often speed up Youtube videos by 25 or 50% (sometimes more) without negatively affecting comprehension.
+You can use this great free software to convert them to mp3 files us and listen to them while doing something else.